Early detection, diagnosis and treatment is important for a positive outcome.

-Treatment for thyroid cancer is surgical removal of the thyroid gland, (total thyroidectomy) usually followed by radioactive iodine therapy and lifelong thyroxine replacement therapy (Levothyroxine) is prescribed following surgery to ensure a patient’s thyroid function remains adequate .
+Treatment for thyroid cancer is surgical removal of the thyroid gland, (total thyroidectomy).
+Radioactive Iodine therapy may be prescribed following surgery.
+Lifelong thyroxine replacement therapy (Levothyroxine) is prescribed following surgery to ensure a patient’s thyroid function remains adequate .
 Please read Treatments https://www.thyroidfoundation.org.au/thyroid-treatments and Medications https://www.thyroidfoundation.org.au/thyroid-medications for more information.

 If you have any of these symptoms, please consult your doctor.
-Initially, your doctor will usually order a Thyroid Ultrasound which shows the size, shape and texture of the gland and determined if a thyroid nodule is a concern.
+Initially, your doctor will usually order a Thyroid Ultrasound which shows the size, shape and texture of the gland and determined if a thyroid nodule/s is a concern.